 These will not entirely exhaust the appropriate due diligence but is a stepping stone.
 That’s why you need to start your internship planning as early enough.

 Why intern in China?
-The advantages it brings
+The advantages it brings to international students

 You may be wondering why out of all the internships abroad, or even all the Asia internships you should pick an internship in China.
 There are a couple of reasons why China has become the single most popular destination for internships.